 Meeting the SSA’s Definition of Disabled When Applying for SSI

 Claimants must have a medical condition listed in the Blue Book to qualify for Social Security Disability benefits.
 The Blue Book does not represent every condition that exists.
-Applicants who live with an unlisted condition, or struggle with a combination of impairments, can still apply under an ‘equal’ (medically equivalent) listing to receive SSI.
+Applicants living with an unlisted condition or struggling with a combination of impairments can still apply under an ‘equal’ (medically equivalent) listing to receive SSI.

 If the SSA decides a claimant doesn’t have a qualifying condition, they can apply for a Medical Vocational Allowance.